paradoxinversion/serialized-api/README.md

 Makes a build of the react client.
 This is for local testing and not deployment.
 It is recommended not to use this directly, as it is included in build:all-local

 ### build:all-deploy

+Makes a build of the react client for deployment.